Recommended Guidebooks and Books for First Time Visitors to Disney World

 Doing so both kills the suspense of a ride and lessens the wonder you otherwise would feel from experiencing a ride without knowing what’s next!

-- Bob Sehlinger and Len Testa’s The Unofficial Guide to Walt Disney World 2013 is the single best source of planning information about Walt Disney World.
+- Bob Sehlinger and Len Testa’s The Unofficial Guide to Walt Disney World 2014, the single best source of planning information about Walt Disney World.
 For a review, see this.

 - Jennifer, Dave and Allison Marx’s PassPorter’s Walt Disney World 2012 is another good choice, nicely balanced among topics, and is especially suited to those who like to create and organize to-do lists.
 Reviewed here.